Joseph McKenna

-Joseph McKenna (August 10, 1843 – November 21, 1926) was an American politician who served in all three branches of the U.S. federal government, as a member of the U.S. House of Representatives, as U.S. Attorney General and as an Associate Justice of the Supreme Court.
+Joseph McKenna (August 10, 1843 – November 21, 1926) was an American politician who served in all three branches of the U.S. federal government as a member of the U.S. House of Representatives, as U.S. Attorney General and as an Associate Justice of the Supreme Court.
 He is one of seventeen members of the House of Representatives who subsequently served on the Supreme Court (including two Chief Justices).

 Biography

 Born in Philadelphia, Pennsylvania, the son of Irish Catholic immigrants, he attended St. Joseph's College and the Collegiate Institute in Benicia, California.
-After being admitted to the California bar in 1865, he became District Attorney for Solano County and then campaigned for and won a seat in the California State Assembly for two years (1875–1877).
+After being admitted to the California bar in 1865, he entered private practice for one year and then became District Attorney for Solano County and then campaigned for and won a seat in the California State Assembly for two years (1875–1877).
 He retired after one term and an unsuccessful bid for Speaker.

 After two unsuccessful attempts, McKenna was elected to the United States House of Representatives in 1885 and served for four terms.
 While in Congress, he was a "vehement proponent" of Chinese exclusion.

 He was appointed to the Ninth Circuit Court of Appeals in 1892 by President Benjamin Harrison.

 In 1897 he was appointed the 42nd Attorney General of the United States by President William McKinley, and served in that capacity until 1898.

 McKenna was nominated by President McKinley on December 16, 1897, as an associate justice of the Supreme Court of the United States, to succeed Stephen Johnson Field.
 He was confirmed by the Senate on January 21, 1898, by a voice vote.
 He then took the judicial oath of office on January 26, 1898.
 Conscious of his limited credentials, McKenna attended Columbia Law School for about a month between his nomination and Senate confirmation to improve his legal education before taking his seat on the Court.

 Although he never developed a consistent legal philosophy, McKenna was the author of a number of important decisions.
 One of the most notable was his opinion in the case of United States v.
 U.S. Steel Corporation (1920) which held that antitrust cases would be decided on the "rule of reason" principle—only alleged monopolistic combinations that are in unreasonable restraint of trade are illegal.